WraithGlade/WG-rainbow-vim/README.md

   This is not much of a problem though: Color *themes* can still be switched easily.
   There's not much reason why you'd want to change the color mode once you pick it.
   The color themes (in contrast to the two color *modes*) can be applied at any time and as often as you want!
 Thus, feel free to use `:RbDark`, `:RbLight`, or `:RbHi` (etc) at any time and as often as you like... but be wary of ever running `:call RbCustomColors()` or `:call RbNamedColors()` outside of `rainbow.vim`.

+- The rainbow script/plugin currently seems to sometimes cause a rapid screen-flickering when loading or reloading files it seems.
+I am currently new to plugin design, so I suspect I have some kind of loading bug.
+I will try to fix this.
+I have a feeling some aspect of how I am managing the loading (such as `autocmd` or just basic plugin loading) needs to be tweaked.
+  The bug doesn't seem to happen when Vim is run with `vim --noplugin filename.ext`.

 ## Miscellaneous Utilities